 SNAP E&T Community of Practice

-Through the Supplemental Nutrition Assistance Program Employment and training (SNAP E&T) National Partnership Grant awarded by the US Department of Agriculture (USDA) and the Food and Nutrition Service (FNS), and in partnership with Seattle Jobs Initiative (SJI) and Third Sector Capital Partners, NAWB provides multi-faceted technical assistance for workforce development boards interested in becoming third-party SNAP E&T providers or intermediaries.
+Through the Supplemental Nutrition Assistance Program Employment and training (SNAP E&T) National Partnership Grant awarded by the US Department of Agriculture (USDA) and the Food and Nutrition Service (FNS), and in partnership with Seattle Jobs Initiative (SJI) and Third Sector Capital Partners, NAWB provided multi-faceted technical assistance for workforce development boards that were interested in becoming third-party SNAP E&T providers or intermediaries.

 Multi-Faceted Technical Assistance and Tools

-NAWB ensures that workforce boards have the tools to effectively manage these services, aligning with local labor market needs and emphasizing equity in workforce participation.
-Our strategies include:
+NAWB helped ensure that workforce boards have the tools to effectively manage these services, aligning with local labor market needs with an emphasis on equity in workforce participation.
+Strategies included:

 Targeted technical assistance and coaching to a select number of workforce boards that participate in specialized cohort programming

-Relevant tools and resources made available for NAWB members and the broader workforce system
+Relevant tools and resources exclusively for NAWB members and the broader workforce system

-NAWB provides guidance and resources to workforce boards on building successful SNAP E&T programs through our Community of Practice or through one on one technical assistance.
-By offering expertise in program design, management, and evaluation, NAWB helps boards improve outcomes for both participants and local economies, while addressing workforce development gaps.
-This collaborative approach strengthens employment pipelines for SNAP recipients.
+NAWB provided guidance and resources to workforce boards on building successful SNAP E&T programs through a Community of Practice and one on one technical assistance.
+By offering expertise in program design, management, and evaluation, NAWB helped boards improve outcomes for both participants and local economies, while addressing workforce development gaps.
+This collaborative approach helped strengthen employment pipelines for SNAP recipients.

 Download SNAP E&T program resources and toolkits.